DiBenedettoLab/ParticleTracking/README.md

 # ParticleTracking
-Michelle's particle tracking code which is built around Nick Ouellette's code
+Michelle's 2D particle tracking code in MATLAB which is an updated version of Nick Ouellette's PTV code.
+Original [source code](https://web.stanford.edu/~nto/software.shtml) here.

 ## Particle Finding
 First use `Particle_Finder.m` to identify particles in your images.
 The output should be a structure with centroids of identified particles.